 These findings are just some of the research that makes LASIK one of the most studied elective procedures performed today.
 More than 9,000 patients participated in FDA clinical trials alone from 1993-2005.
-Over time, a tremendous about of clinical research into LASIK has been conducted – to date more than 7,000 peer-reviewed published studies, in fact – to confirm the procedure is both safe and effective.
+Over time, a tremendous amount of clinical research into LASIK has been conducted – to date more than 7,000 peer-reviewed published studies, in fact – to confirm the procedure is both safe and effective.
 Results are overwhelmingly positive.